 Illinois American Water conducts extensive monitoring to determine if your water meets all water quality standards.
 The detections of our monitoring are reported in the following tables.
-While most monitoring was conducted in 2023, certain substances are monitored less than once per year because the levels do not change frequently.
-For help with interpreting the tables below, see previous page "Definition of Terms".
+While most monitoring was conducted in 2024, certain substances are monitored less than once per year because the levels do not change frequently.
+For help with interpreting the tables below, see the "Definition of Terms" on the previous page.
+Some unregulated substances are measured, but maximum contaminant levels have not been established by the government.
+These contaminants are shown for your information.